emanuel-alvgard/only-js/README.md

 ------
-*To create a data oriented web framework with as little performance bottlenecks as possible, where JavaScript, HTML and CSS are unified into a coherent, readable and pure interface.*
+*To create a data oriented web framework with as little performance bottlenecks as possible, where JavaScript, HTML and CSS are unified into a coherent and readable interface.*